Evacuation deal reached for Syrian towns

 Truce takes effect

-In all, 32,000 people are expected to be evacuated, he told Agence France-Presse.
+In all, 32,000 people are expected to be evacuated, he told AFP.

 Hassan Sharaf, who is coordinating the deal for the government, said a total of 16,000 people would quit Fuaa and Kafraya “in two waves” going first to Aleppo, then on to Latakia and Damascus.